 An RS485 daisy chained network configuration as depicted below is recommended.
 Do not use a star, ring, or cluster arrangement.
+Consult your RS-485 master's documentation about the need for termination, pull-up and pull-down resistors.

 Figure 4-4.RS-485 Wiring (MODBUS)